 87%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted skill that efficiently maps IOC types to specific tools with concrete examples.
-The workflow is clear and actionable, though it could benefit from explicit validation steps between enrichment phases.
-The required outputs table provides excellent clarity on expected deliverables.
+This is a well-structured, actionable skill that efficiently maps IOC types to specific tools with concrete examples.
+The workflow is clear but could benefit from explicit validation steps between enrichment phases, particularly for verifying GTI results before proceeding to SIEM lookups.
+The Quick Reference section is a nice touch for rapid tool lookup.

 Suggestions

-Add a validation checkpoint after Step 1 to verify GTI_FINDINGS contains expected fields before proceeding to SIEM enrichment
+Add explicit validation checkpoint after Step 1 to verify GTI_FINDINGS contains expected fields before proceeding to SIEM enrichment

 | Dimension | Reasoning | Score |